malikhannan01/AI-Mental-Health-Chatbot/README.md

 ## Limitations

-- Emotion detection accuracy is 45% across 28 fine-grained emotions
+- Emotion detection accuracy is 45% across 28 fine grained emotions
 - Some similar emotions may be confused (sadness vs disappointment)
 - BlenderBot responses may occasionally be generic
-- Requires both models loaded, approximately 2GB RAM
+- Requires both models loaded, approximately 2GB+ GPU/CPU memory for inference.
 - Not a substitute for professional mental health care
 - Limited to English language only